Rachel Cooper (presenter)

 Rachel Cooper (April 20, 1954) is an American performing arts presenter specializing in cultural exchange.
-She is the Director of Global Performing Arts and Cultural Initiatives for the Asia Society, and before joining the Asia Society she headed the Festival of Indonesia which brought over 200 artists to 30 states in the United States.
+She is the Director of Global Performing Arts and Cultural Initiatives for the Asia Society.
+Before joining the Asia Society she headed the Festival of Indonesia which brought over 200 artists to 30 states in the United States.
 Along with I Wayan Suweca and Michael Tenzer, she co-founded Gamelan Sekar Jaya which was the first community-based Balinese gamelan in the United States.

 Career

-Rachel Ann Cooper lived in Indonesia from 1983–88, teaching English while participating in performances at Taman Ismail Marzuki.
-In 1985 she helped organize Gamelan Sekar Jaya’s first tour to Indonesia.
+Cooper lived in Indonesia from 1983 to 1988, teaching English while participating in performances at Taman Ismail Marzuki.
+In 1985 she helped organize Gamelan Sekar Jaya's first tour to Indonesia.
 The group had been invited to perform at the Bali Arts Festival in Denpasar and would continue to perform in six other cities including Jogjakarta, in Central Java.
 After returning to the United States, Cooper coordinated the Performing Arts program of the Festival of Indonesia from 1990 to 91.